-2In an earlier version of the paper we also reported MLE simulation results for the MSMD model with Burr and generalized gamma distributions of the innovations.
-The results are qualitatively similar to the exponential and Weibull cases and show that the ML estimator works well even when the innovations are drawn from multi-parameter distributions.
+In an earlier version of the article we also reported MLE simulation results for the MSMD model with Burr and generalized gamma distributions of the innovations.
+The results are qualitatively similar to the exponential and Weibull cases and show that the ML estimator works well even when the innovations are drawn from multiparameter distributions.